erickmiller/seqplay/README.md

 Install ffmpeg with:
 	`sudo apt-get install ffmpeg`

-**Written for bash on Linux (Ubunutu) Guessing it works in other bash enviornments but, untested.**
+**Written for bash on Linux (Ubuntu) Guessing it works in other bash enviornments but, untested.**

 ###Install instructions:
-Clone the repo, copy `seqplay.sh` to your home directory, and source seqplay.sh from your `.bashrc` file, ie add this line to the end of the `.bashrc` file that's in your home directory:
+Clone the repo, copy `seqplay.sh` to your home directory, and source `seqplay.sh` from your `.bashrc` file, ie add this line to the end of the `.bashrc` file that's in your home directory:

 `source ~/seqplay.sh`